simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 Your Wi-Fi network is the gateway to your devices and data.
 By securing your Wi-Fi network with a strong password, you can prevent unauthorized access to your network and protect your devices and data from **cyber threats**.

 In addition to using a strong password, you can also enable **WPA2 encryption** or, even better **WPA3 encryption**, to further secure your network.
-WPA2 encryption ensures that all data transmitted over your network is encrypted and cannot be intercepted by hackers.
+WPA2 encryption ensures that all data transmitted over your network is encrypted and can't be intercepted by hackers.

 #### Monitor the Activity on Your Network